CztCFfSNI/PeerEvaluation/README.md

 * Check Teammates
    - the student can view all teams that they are part of, and the team members in the team
 * View Reviews
-   - under reviews, the student can view reviews that have been give to them and write a new review to otehr students in the team.
+   - under reviews, the student can view reviews that have been give to them and write a new review to other students in the team.
 * Check Projects
    - under check projects, the student can view all the projects that have been assigned to them by the admin.